 - Even the most complex utility tariff structures can be modelled using EnergyPlus with options to buy or sell (using a feed-in tariff) including flat charges, fixed rates and options for ratchets, qualifies and variables.

 Life cycle analysis

-- Provides data on the long term cost of the building construction, operation and maintenance.
-This can help the design team to weigh up the cost of construction for design features against the corresponding impact on long term utility and maintenance costs.
+- Provides data on the long-term cost of the building construction, operation and maintenance.
+This can help the design team to assess the cost of construction for design features against the corresponding impact on long-term utility and maintenance costs.

-- Life cycle analysis applies standard procedures includes consideration of:
+- Life cycle analysis applies standard procedures include consideration of:

 - Recurring costs such as maintenance and repair